instana/otel-dc/vllm/README.md

-# ODCL (OTel Data Collector for vLLM)
+# ODCV (OTel Data Collector for vLLM)

-ODCL (OTel Data Collector for vLLM) is the tool or template to generate OpenTelemetry metrics for various vLLM Applications.
+ODCV (OTel Data Collector for vLLM) is the tool or template to generate OpenTelemetry metrics for various vLLM Applications.
 All implementation are based on predefined OpenTelemetry Semantic Conventions.

 ## Requirements